 *1 The measurement voltage (i.e., the voltage applied to the sample) is the voltage obtained by dividing the open-terminal voltage by the output resistance and the sample.

 *1 The measurement voltage (i.e., the voltage applied to the sample) can be calculated based on the open-terminal voltage, the output resistance, and the sample’s impedance.

 Low impedance high accuracy mode settings

 Low impedance high accuracy mode

 In low impedance high accuracy mode, the instrument’s output resistance is reduced, and the measurement current is applied repeatedly for increased measurement precision.
 When measuring a capacitor with a high capacitance of greater than 100μF (and therefore low impedance), low-impedance high-precision mode yields more stable measurement.
-The graph below compares repeatability when using the IM3570 to make measurements with low-impedance high-precision mode enabled and disabled (100kHz, 1Ω range, 1V).
+The graph on the right compares repeatability when using the IM3570 to make measurements with low-impedance high-precision mode enabled and disabled (100kHz, 1Ω range, 1V).

 *The conditions under which low-impedance high-precision mode can be enabled vary with the instrument model.
 Please refer to the user’s manual of the instrument you are using.

-Mass Production Applications
+Instruments for Mass Production Applications

-Research and Development Applications
+Instruments for Research & Development Applications

 Equivalent circuit analysis function